robweber/vsmp-plus/README.md

 ## Differences/Additions

 I mentioned two other versions of this type of project that I took inspiration from when creating this one.
 I tried to combine pieces of each that I liked while putting my own spin on things.
-Below is a quick summary of modifications from these other two projects.
+Below is a quick summary of differences from other implementations.
+This may be overkill for some users, and if so checkout one of the other great VSMP projects.

 1. Using cron syntax for updating instead of a simple delay in seconds.
 This allows for more complex schedules, like not updating at night if you don't want to miss something.
 2. Added analyzer to help with figuring out video play times
-3. Pulling the exact framerate of the video instead of hardcoding it - this fixed issues when the end of the video is close in calculating the timecode
-4. Use seconds instead of frames for ```--start``` value.
+3. Use seconds instead of frames for ```--start``` value.
 More intuitive
-5. Added ```--end``` value to skip end credits
+4. Added ```--end``` value to skip end credits
-6. Added the ```-display``` value so you can see where the title of the video and/or the timecode for the frame displayed
+5. Added the ```-display``` value so you can see where the title of the video and/or the timecode for the frame displayed
-7. Can use either a configuration (.conf) file or pass in arguments via CLI
-8. Added a built in web service for controlling the sign so more can be done without the CLI or restarting the service directly
+6. Added a built in web service for controlling the sign so more can be done without the CLI or restarting the service directly
-9. Use a Redis database to store information rather than a host of flat files.
+7. Use a Redis database to store information rather than a host of flat files.
 This should help limit reads/writes to the Raspberry PI SD card
-10. Added ability to jump to a specific time in the video (via web UI)
+8. Added ability to jump to a specific time in the video (via web UI)
-11. Added an abstraction library to load multiple types of e-ink displays
+9. Added an abstraction library to load multiple types of e-ink displays

 ## Problems With FFMPEG